paol-imi/use-mutable-source/docs/src/examples/gsap-draggable.md

   const isDragging = useSnapshot(
     // Derives the snapshot.
 If the Draggable has not yet been created,
-    // we are sure that the element is not dragging.
+    // we are sure that the element is not being dragged.
     (draggable) => (draggable ? draggable.isDragging : false),
     // Handles the subscription.
     (draggable, onChange) => {